-- A. The applicant/owner should be aware of the expiration dates and renewing requirements prior to recording the Final Maps. - B. Comply with the requirements of the Concord Sanitary District. - C. Comply with the requirements of the CCWD. - D. Comply with the requirements of the Consolidated Fire Protection District. - E. Comply with the requirements of the Health Services Department, Environmental Health Division. - F. Comply with the requirements of the Contra Costa County Building Inspection Department.
-Building permits are required prior to the construction of the proposed residences. - G. This project may be subject to the requirements of the CDFW.
-It is the applicant's responsibility to notify the CDFW, P.O.
-Box 47, Yountville, California 94599, of any proposed construction within this development that may affect any fish and wildlife resources, per the CDFW Code.

-H. This project may be subject to the requirements of the USACE.
-It is the applicant's responsibility to notify the appropriate district of the USACE to determine if a permit is required, and if it can be obtained.
+- A. The Applicant/Developer should be aware of the expiration dates and renewing requirements prior to recording the Final Maps. - B. Comply with the requirements of the City of Concord regarding Sanitary Sewer. - C. Comply with the requirements of the Contra Costa Water District. - D. Comply with the requirements of the Contra Costa County Fire Protection District. - E. Comply with the requirements of the Health Services Department, Environmental Health Division. - F. Comply with the requirements of the Contra Costa County Building Inspection Department.
+Building permits are required prior to the construction of the proposed residences. - G. This Project may be subject to the requirements of the CDFW.
+It is the Applicant's responsibility to notify the CDFW, P.O.
+Box 47, Yountville, California 94599, of any proposed construction within this development that may affect any fish and wildlife resources, per the CDFW Code. - H. This Project may be subject to the requirements of the USACE.
+It is the Applicant's responsibility to notify the appropriate district of the USACE to determine if a permit is required, and if it can be obtained. - I. The Applicant/Developer shall check with Contra Costa County Department of Conservation and Development to determine if the Project site is located in the East Contra Costa County Habitat Conservation Plan (ECCCHCP) area.
+If determined to be located in the ECCCHCP area, the Applicant/Developer shall pay any related fees.